bpinzone/TetrisAI/README.md

 false
 ```

 When we started, we (mostly I) were beset by a youthful folly: I wanted the algorithm to work without needing any wired connection.
 Specifically, I wanted the algorithm to run on a laptop that was sitting in front of a TV, reading the game state from the webcam and controlling the game via Bluetooth, because I thought that would be cool.
 But the webcam's image wasn't great, and we kept having to mess with the lighting in the room, and before every test I had to carefully click the corners on the "hold" area, the board area, and the queue area to specify where the algorithm should look.
-It was a huge hassle.
 As is too common in life, everything I was doing would become much simpler if I simply compromised on my principles—alas, in this case, I gave in and we bought an HDMI splitter and a capture card to read the video stream from the Switch directly into my laptop.

 We got pretty far, though, and many of our vision-algorithm decisions that might seem overengineered have their roots in the fact that we wanted it to work with a webcam.
-We recorded this video (unfortunately you can't see our setup, but the laptop is sitting on the chair that's in frame to watch the TV).
+We recorded this video (unfortunately you can't see our setup, but the laptop is sitting on the chair that's in frame to watch the TV) with the webcam version:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4Jm-x91pVQY?si=WluzwDUUAQ8vbcyO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>